b-husein/js-ref-code/README.md

-# js-ref-code
+# js-ref-code-beginner
-reference code for JS crash course on my YT channel
+reference code for JS crash course for beginners on my YT channel

 🔥 FOLLOW ME ON: